 In my years of using a relaxer, I remember the rules, protect the nape of your neck, ears, and scalp with a skin protectant like vaseline and make sure you mix your store bought kit with that activator.
 If you were your own stylist, no hair color on the same day either or else you could damage your hair and see hair loss.
-When using a hair removal cream like Nair, you want the exact reaction, hair loss.
+When using a hair removal lotion like Nair, you want the exact reaction, hair loss.
 In my recent experience with Nair, not only did the hair remain BUT I had serious irritation and burn.
 Should I have treated the process like using a hair relaxer?

 UNDER ARM IRRITATION, BURN AND IS THAT A BREAK IN THE SKIN?!

 Yes, this was my experience in my underarm area.
 I tried to understand what happened, did I not follow the instructions properly?
 Was I supposed to add a protectant to my skin before applying Nair?
 Can you imagine what my underarms felt like applying my natural deodorant spray - that contains apple cider vinegar?